 This article represents a written version of a verbal presentation given during the Practical Planned Giving Conference hosted by Crescendo Interactive, Inc. in Orlando, Florida on September 18, 2012.
-Follow the link for the slide deck on SlideShare.
+The slide deck can be found on ISSUU.
 A few years later I authored, “Nonprofit Social Media is Essential to Attracting and Retaining Donors” for Qgiv.
 Follow the link to read it.

 “Every once in a while, a person will do something obvious and direct that is no more than it appears to be.
 I think they do it to throw you off.”– Steven Brust, American science fiction author (b.
 1955)